-\textbf{4.2.v} \ $A = J_{-1}(0) \oplus J_1(0) \oplus J_1(-a^2), \ \ a > 0$ If $A$ has a multidimensional Lorentzian eigenspace corresponding to the largest eigenvalue, we may cast $A$ into the above form, i.e. $A = -a^2 e_2 \otimes e_2^{\flat}$. $L$ is reducible, and algorithm \ref{WP} gives precisely the same warped products as above.
+\textbf{4.2.v.} $A = J_{-1}(0) \oplus J_1(0) \oplus J_1\big({-}a^2\big)$, $a > 0$.
+If $A$ has a multidimensional Lorentzian eigenspace corresponding to the largest eigenvalue, we may cast $A$ into the above form, i.e., $A = -a^2 e_2 \otimes e_2^{\flat}$. $L$ is reducible, and Algorithm~\ref{WP} gives precisely the same warped products as in the previous case.
 In this case, however, the restriction of $L$ to $N_0$ induces elliptic coordinates in the first case, and elliptic coordinates of type II in the second.
-We thus obtain at the following web: \\
+We thus obtain at the following web.